Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Univariate Ordinary Quantization

 A $K$-level quantizer on $[0,1]$ is a function $Q_K: [0,1] \rightarrow [0,1]$ with a range consisting of $K$ points.
 The expected distortion of $Q_K$ applied to random variable $X$ taking values in $[0,1]$ is given by $D(Q_K) = \E{d(X,Q(X))}$, where $d:[0,1]\times[0,1]\rightarrow [0,\infty)$ is an appropriately chosen distortion function.
 Squared-error distortion $d(x,y) = (x-y)^2$ is both a frequent and analytically-tractable choice.
 In \emph{fixed-rate} (or codebook-constrained) quantization, the rate is defined as the logarithm of the number of levels, $R = \log K$, where all logarithms have base 2\@.
 In \emph{variable-rate} (or entropy-constrained) quantization, the rate is defined as the entropy of the quantizer output, $R = H(Q_K(X))$.
 An optimal fixed-rate or variable-rate quantizer minimizes distortion subject to a constraint on the applicable rate.

 A value in the range of $Q_K$ is called a \emph{quantizer point} or \emph{reconstruction point}, and the inverse image under $Q_K$ of a quantizer point is called a \emph{cell} or \emph{partition region}.
-When every cell is an interval, the quantizer is called \emph{regular}.
+If each cell is an interval and the associated reconstruction point lies within the interval, the quantizer is called \emph{regular}.
 For a distortion function that increases with the difference of its arguments (e.g. squared-error distortion), the optimal fixed-rate quantizer is regular.
-If the distortion function is also convex in the difference of its arguments, the optimal variable-rate quantizer is regular as well~\cite[Sect.~6.2]{GershoG1992}~\cite{GyorgyL2002}.
+If the distortion function is also convex in the difference of its arguments and the source distribution is non-atomic, the optimal variable-rate quantizer is regular as well~\cite[Sect.~6.2]{GershoG1992}~\cite{GyorgyL2002}.